Giving-Tuesday/form-990-xml-parser/README.md

 - A free public facing Datalake to host all past and current IRS Charity Data.
 - A set of ongling indices cataloging all available data (hosted in the Datalake)

-The public data lake (files and indices) is available via AWS at arn:aws:s3:::gt990datalake-rawdata and the relevant documentation is here: [XXXXXXX]
+The public data lake (files and indices) is available via AWS at arn:aws:s3:::gt990datalake-rawdata and the relevant documentation is here: https://gt990datalake-rawdata.s3.amazonaws.com

 ### Part 2:  A Parser to Process Form 990 XMLs and store data into mongodb